-N Corporate governance principles Compliance criteria Status of compliance Explanation of non-compliance 2.7.3 The form of a Board meeting is chosen depending on the importance of items on its agenda.
-The most important issues are decided at in-person meetings.
-The company's Charter or bylaws require that the most important issues (as listed in recommendation 168 of the Code) are reviewed at in-person Board meetings.
-The company's Charter or bylaws require that the most important issues (as listed in recommendation 168 of the Code) are reviewed at in-person Board meetings. o complied with partly complied with not complied with The principle is complied with only partially.
+2.7.3 meeting is chosen depending on the 1.
+The company's Charter or bylaws require that the most important issues (as listed in recommendation 168 of the Code) are reviewed at in-person Board meetings. complied with V partly complied with The principle is complied with only partially.
 The issues recommended by the Code to be reviewed at in-person meetings are not always reviewed so.
 Although some issues are put for absentee voting, decisions are collectively discussed on conference calls among Supervisory Board members, who may express their dissenting opinion (if any).
 The Supervisory Board believes such form of communication effectively facilitates prompt decision-making and reinforces the bank's competitiveness.
-The Supervisory Board considered amending the Charter or other bylaws accordingly but decided not to do it.

-N Corporate governance principles Compliance criteria Status of compliance Explanation of non-compliance 2.7.4 Decisions on most important issues relating to the company's business are made at a Board meeting by a qualified majority vote or by a majority vote of all elected Board members.
-1. The company's Charter requires that the most important issues, listed in recommendation 170 of the Code, be decided at Board meetings by a qualified majority of at least three quarters of votes, or by a majority vote of all elected Board members. o complied with partly complied with not complied with The principle is not complied with.
+The Supervisory Board considered amending the Charter or other bylaws accordingly but decided not to do it. not complied with 2.7.4 Decisions on most important issues relating to the company's business are made at a Board meeting by a qualified majority vote or by a majority vote of all elected Board members.
+1. The company's Charter requires that the most important issues, listed in recommendation 170 of the Code, be decided at Board meetings by a qualified majority of at least three quarters of votes, or by a majority vote of all elected Board members. complied with partly complied with V not complied with The principle is not complied with.
 However, the bank makes sure all of its elected directors participate in Supervisory Board meetings and, in 2019, the recommendation to take decisions "by a majority vote of all elected Board members" was effectively complied with.
 The Supervisory Board considered amending the Charter accordingly but decided not to do so.
-2.8 The Board of Directors forms committees for preliminary consideration of the most important issues of f the company's bus siness.
-2.8.1 An audit committee comprised of independent directors was set up to pre-consider any matters of control over the company's financial and business activities.
+2.8 The Board of Directors form s committees for preliminary consideration of the most important issue es of the company's business.
+2.8.1 An audit committee comprised of independent directors was set up to pre- 1.
 The Board of Directors set up an audit committee comprised exclusively of independent directors.
-The company's bylaws set out the audit committee's tasks, including those listed in recommendation 172 of the Code.
-At least one audit committee member is an independent director, experienced and knowledgeable in preparing, analysing, reviewing and auditing financial statements.
-The audit committee met at least once per quarter during the reporting period. o complied with partly complied with o not complied with The first criterion is not complied with.
-Most members of the Supervisory Board's Audit and Risk Committee are independent, which meets Moscow Exchange's requirements for admission to the first level quotation list.
+The first criterion is not complied with.
+Most members of the Supervisory Board's Audit and Risk Committee are consider any matters of control over the company' financial and business activities.
+5 complied with independent, which meets Moscow Exchange's requirements for admission to the first level quotation list.
 The Committee is formed so as to ensure the right balance of independence and professionalism, with independent directors being given the key role.
 The only non-independent director on the Audit and Risk Committee does not meet any specific criteria of dependence.
+2. The company's bylaws set out the audit committee's tasks, including those listed in recommendation 172 of the Code.
+V partly complied with 3.
+At least one audit committee member is an independent director, experienced and knowledgeable in preparing, analysing, reviewing and auditing financial statements. not complied with 4.
+The audit committee met at least once per quarter during the reporting period.